Assassination of Qasem Soleimani: Retaliation attempts by Iran

 Since the death of Soleimani, US authorities have uncovered several plots by Iran to assassinate officials who served in the first Trump administration, including Trump himself, as well as to hack Trump's 2024 presidential campaign.
 (Note: The two attempted assassinations of Donald Trump in July and September of 2024 were unrelated to Iran.)
 In October 2024, the Biden administration warned Iran that the US would consider any attempts on Trump's life an act of war.
 The same month, Fox News reported that Iran intended to continue efforts to target Trump and other former U.S. officials, regardless of the outcome of the 2024 presidential election.
 The report said that Iran favored Vice President Kamala Harris and sought to prevent Trump's re-election.

 In January 2025, days before the Trump's second inauguration, Iranian President Masoud Pezeshkian told NBC News that Iran never tried to assassinate Trump and never would.
 He blamed Israel for the reports and cited "Iranophobia" as the motivation for their dissemination.
 After the start of his second term, Trump left instructions to his staff to "obliterate" Iran in the event of a successful assassination.

 In June 2025, The Washington Post, citing intelligence sources, reported that Iranian operatives came close to assassinating former US Secretary of State Mike Pompeo during his 2022 visit to Paris, France.
 According to the report, the operation was part of a broader Iranian campaign to target former senior US officials involved in the killing of Soleimani.
 While the plot ultimately failed, sources revealed that Iranian agents had come close to executing the plan on European soil.

+In December 2025, the FBI warned that Iran’s efforts to retaliate for the death of Soleimani remain active.
+Testifying before the House Homeland Security Committee, FBI Operations Director Michael Glasheen said Iran continues to plot attacks against former U.S. officials, support proxy groups such as Hezbollah, and conduct surveillance of Jewish and Israeli targets in the United States.
+Glasheen also reported that the FBI has made more than 70 arrests linked to hostile foreign intelligence activity since Trump took office in January 2025 and has disrupted several alleged Iranian-linked plots.
+He added that the ongoing Gaza war, as well as the Twelve-Day War and subsequent 2025 United States strikes on Iranian nuclear sites, could increase Iranian activity, including cyber operations, which he described as a major and persistent threat to U.S. interests.